-Annual report season is nearly over and, no doubt, there were moments when you wondered whether it was all going to end in tears.
+Annual report season is nearly upon us, no doubt, there were moments when you wondered whether it was all going to end in tears.

 Somehow or other, though, either through a Herculean effort or just plain old unexplained magic, that document got printed and loaded online.